gcross/LogicGrowsOnTrees/TUTORIAL.md

         next = goGetOpenings (column + 1) (bits `shiftR` 1)
 ```

-Now in the function go we do the following:
+Now the function `go` does the following:

-1. Make a non-deterministic choice within the current row for the column,
+1. It makes a non-deterministic choice within the current row for the column,
    excluding those spaces which are either occupied columns or diagonals:

     ```haskell